 In this article, I’ve collected a couple of excellent sources across the web where you can download German ebooks in different formats (PDF, EPUB, MOBI, etc.) for free, no questions asked.
 Ebooks can be a great tool for language learning, whether on the Kindle or ereader apps.

-Feedbooks is a digital ebook store which offers quite a few freebies as well, and most of them come in three different formats: PDF, Kindle format (MOBI) and EPUB, all without registration.
-If you’re visiting from a non-German-speaking country, they’ll show you their English catalog by default.
+Feedbooks is a digital ebook store which offers quite a few freebies as well, and you can download EPUB files directly, no registration require.
+If you’re visiting from a non-German-speaking country, they may show you their English catalog by default.
 In order to switch to the German version, use the “German” link way at the bottom of their website, or make sure to turn on the German filter when browsing categories.

 Their free ebooks are split into two categories: Public Domain (“gemeinfrei) or Original Works.
 The first is split into two major sub-categories: Fiction, which contains titles such as Kafka’s Die Verwandlung, Stefan Zweig’s Schachnovelle and Swift’s Gullivers Reisen — and Non-Fiction, where you’ll find some classic philosophical works by Arthur Schopenhauer and Immanuel Kant.